 The original washboards were converted into double doors with ornamental leaded-light insets of Florida lighthouses.

-The original wheel was changed for this traditional teak wheel.
+The original stainless wheel was changed for this traditional teak wheel.
 The table opens up to accommodate four diners.

 The shore water hose has a fail-save solenoid to close it automatically if there is any leak in the boats water pipes.